learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 ## Introduction

 In the previous lesson, we looked at the formula and a few toy examples to explain an observation's standard score and data standardization for normally distributed data.
-This lab, will shall standardize and visualize some normal distributions before we see standardization's real impact in machine learning in upcoming lessons.
+In this lab, we will standardize and visualize some normal distributions.

 ## Objectives